 Today, the town of Tuticorin continues its life as a bustling port town with a vibrant, thriving local culture.
 The Gulf of Mannar too boasts of some of the most beautiful vistas, landscapes and examples of coastal wildlife to be seen in India.
-Don’t just take our word for it though, take a look at the gallery of pictures contributed by our employees and visitors, here.

 THE GULF OF MANNAR

 Aqua Outback is situated on the Gulf of Mannar, a large body of water located between India and Sri Lanka.
 The region has a rich history that dates back to ancient times.
 It was an important maritime trade route that connected India with the rest of the world, and it was also a center for pearl fishing.

 Today, the Gulf of Mannar is known for its rich biodiversity and is home to several endangered species, including sea turtles and dugongs, as well as coral reefs.
 In recognition of its unique ecosystem, the Gulf of Mannar was declared a Biosphere Reserve by UNESCO in 1989 (more information available here).